Mathematics and Further Maths A-Level

 Exam Board: AQA

-The new A level and AS level Linear Mathematics courses are very different from the old modular course.
-The AS course will now fully prepare students who wish to gain a broad understanding of the type of mathematics that would support university courses in the social sciences or simply want to demonstrate this high level of mathematical reasoning to universities and employers.
-Our A level course would be suited to students who wish to study university courses that directly relate to mathematics such as, Mathematics, Computer Science and Physics.
-The courses are very challenging but certainly prepare students for the mathematics that is required at a university level.
-We also offer a Further Mathematics AS and A level.
+Our mathematics A-level course would be suited to students who wish to study university courses that directly relate to mathematics such as, Mathematics, Computer Science and Physics.
+The course is very challenging but will certainly prepare students for the mathematics that is required at a university level.
+If you have a love of mathematics at GCSE level and have managed to achieve one of the top grades then you should expect to enjoy A-level mathematics.
+We also offer a Further Mathematics qualification at AS and at A level.
 This course should only be studied by students who are considering studying at some of top institutions in the country including Oxford, Cambridge, Bristol, Warwick, and Bath.
 This course is incredibly demanding and will challenge all students who choose to study it.

 Year 1 Content Maths